inc2734/mw-wp-form/readme.txt

 = 1.8.1 =
 * Bug fix : Fix PHP error under PHP 5.3.0
+* Bug fix : Fix bug that are not validated of noEmpty in zip and tel field.

 = 1.8.0 =
 * Added   : Add mwform_validation_rules filter hook.